-Imagine you had Print Buffer Start Trigger at 50% (default) and StreamOnStart on.
+When you noticed the problem you had Print Buffer Start Trigger at 50% (default) and StreamOnStart on (default).

 You can buffer 75 labels or envelopes.
 If the RIP is slightly too slow, you'll run through that buffer and eventually reach the underrun trigger of 15% (22 pages).
-You have a leeway of only about 53 pages until you reach the underrun pause trigger.
-When you eat through that 53 page tolerance and the RIP notices you are running out of steam, it pauses the press.
+Then the press will pause printing while the buffer fills back up to the start trigger of 50% full.
+You have a leeway of about 53 pages until you reach the underrun pause trigger.
+When you eat through that 53 page tolerance and the DFE notices you are running out of data, it pauses the press.

 So let's try to avoid pausing so much.

-Set your Print Buffer Start Trigger higher and set the RIP spooler buffer way up high.
+Set your Print Buffer Start Trigger higher and set the DFE spooler buffer way up high.
 Turn StreamOnStart off.
 Maybe choke the underrun pause trigger back.
 Get as much buffer usage as possible.

 page pool of 12gb.